kennedybarros/kennedybarros/README.md

 ## Some facts about me 👨🏻‍💻

+-  I’m currently learning Front end and UI Design! 🌳

+- My goal is to become a developer capable of solving real problems. 📈

+- Always looking to be better than the day before, have continuous growth and impact people's lives. ❤️

+- I chose development because it's amazing, the amount of things that can be created and the impact it can have on people's lives makes me excited. 🖱

 - I love to know new things, work in groups and get new experiences, I aim to work outside Brazil, to improve my English and meet new cultures, people and have new experiences. 😄

-- I'm studying Computer Science. 💻

 ## My data on Github 🐙